jecki/DHParser/documentation_src/manuals/05_testing.rst

 2. Tests of the concatenated string-content (or "flat string-content") of the tree.
-In this case, the test-code consists of a string that is enclosed in either single (') or double (") quotation marks for single line strings or tripple single (''') or tripple double quotation marks (""") for multiline strings - just like strings in Python.
+In this case, the test-code consists of a string that is enclosed in either single (') or double (") quotation marks for single line strings or triple single (''') or triple double quotation marks (""") for multiline strings - just like strings in Python.